comp3702/2024-Assignment-1-Support-Code/README.md

 Adding -v flag will run your solution in the ASCII version of the game.

+**tester_gui.py**

+The usage and functionality are identical to tester.py.
+When run with the -v flag, it launches the game GUI and animates the search solution.

+Example usage: `python tester_gui.py ucs 3 -v`

 **testcases**

 A directory containing input files which can be used to evaluate your solution.